 What equipment do you use to make your podcast?

 I run a late 2014 Mac mini with a 2.8 GHz Intel Core i5, 8 GB memory, and a 1 TB fusion drive.
 Mac mini’s are very under estimated.
 If you want a Mac at a more affordable price, look no further.
 On top of that I have dual monitors.
 My mic is a Blue Yeti.
-My webcame is a Logitech Carl Zeiss Tessar HD 1080p.
+For video, I am using my iPhone Xs (with EpocCam HD app).

 For my podcast software, I use Screenflow for all the video and Accordance Bible Software.
 While you may not see it in my videos, I make a lot of use out of Logos Bible Software for my research.